pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-04-configure-a-local-wordpress-development-using-docker.md

 ![Wordpress + MySQL + phpMyAdmin](/photos/2019-07-04-2.jpg)

 [Docker compose](https://docs.docker.com/compose/overview/) is a tool for creating multi-container Docker applications defined using single `docker-compose.yml` file (`.yml` and `.yaml` extension works just fine).
 Sounds like a fantastic method to connect our three building blocks together.
 I will do my best to provide helpful descriptions and comments to each of the core building blocks.
-Make a new directory for your website, create a `docker-compose.yml` in there and let's finally get into the meat of this article.
+Start by making a new directory for your website, create a `docker-compose.yml` in there and let's finally get into the meat of this article.

 ```
 mkdir wp && cd $_ && touch docker-compose.yml